dschuurman/archie-pi/README.md

 ```
 Note that you will still need to install content for the ARCHIE Pi, a process described in the section that follows.
 > ***Note:***
+> The `setup.py` script requires a fresh install of the Raspberry Pi OS.
 > If the `setup.py` script fails for some reason you will need to correct the problem and start the installation again
-> from a fresh installation of Raspberry Pi OS Lite.
-Attempting to run the script a second
+> from a fresh installation of Raspberry Pi OS.
+Attempting to run the `setup.py` script a second
-> time will result in duplicate configuration file modifications which will cause problems.
+> time will result in duplicate configuration modifications which will fail or cause problems.

 ### Installing and Removing Content on the ARCHIE Pi